Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison

 \begin{proof} Let $W: [-2M,2M]\to \R$ denote a two sided Brownian motion with {diffusivity $2$}.
 Notice that, by Theorem \ref{t.airytail} it suffices to prove that there exists a constant $C_1$ depending on $M$ such that for all $I$ and $\varepsilon$ as in the statement of the proposition we have

 since then by Theorem \ref{t.airytail}, \eqref{eq:lem:bdairy} follows.
 The standard Brownian calculation proving \eqref{bcomp} is provided in Appendix \ref{s:appa}. \end{proof}

 The other result that we require concerns lower bounds of such events.
 As already mentioned, one expects from Theorem \ref{t.airytail} that the probability that the maxima (of $\sL$) is within a particular sub-interval of a compact set is proportional to the length of the interval.
 We show below that the same remains true, if we also ask in addition that the profile decays nicely around the maxima.
-We emphasize that the proof of the lower bound unlike the proof of Proposition \ref{p:twopeaks} relies only on the stationarity of the Airy$_2$ process along with known one point tail bounds along with known strong mixing properties of the same derived in \cite[(5.15)]{prahofer2002scale} and \cite[Proposition 1.13]{corwin2014ergodicity}.
+We emphasize that the proof of the lower bound unlike the proof of Proposition \ref{p:twopeaks} relies only on the stationarity of the Airy$_2$ process coupled with one point tail bounds along with known strong mixing properties of the same derived in \cite[(5.15)]{prahofer2002scale} and \cite[Proposition 1.13]{corwin2014ergodicity}.

 For $\lambda>0$, let $\sL^*_{\lambda}:=\max_{|x|\leq \lambda} \sL(x)$.
 Further, for $k\in \N$, let We have the following result which although is not stated in the most natural way, as we introduce two parameters $\si < \si'$, is what we precisely need in later applications (e.g., Proposition \ref{p:maxdecay} below).